 A. PAY PERIODS.
-Employees are generally paid semi-monthly on the 15th and the last day of the month.
-If a pay day falls on a holiday, Saturday, or Sunday, employees are paid the last business day prior to such holiday, Saturday or
+Exempt employees generally are paid semi-monthly, on the 15th and the last day of the month.
+Non-exempt employees generally are paid biweekly on Friday.
+If a pay day falls on a holiday, Saturday, or Sunday, employees are paid the last business day prior to such holiday, Saturday or Sunday.

-Sunday.
 The Eureka College payroll is electronically transferred and directly deposited into the employee's bank account.
 No pay advances will be made.
 Any change in an employee's banking information must be reported to the Human Resources Office no less than ten (10) days prior to the effective payroll date.

-- B. PAYROLL DEDUCTIONS.
-The College is required by law to make certain deductions from an employee's paycheck: federal and state withholding, Social Security, and Medicare taxes.
+- В. PAYROLL DEDUCTIONS.
+The College is required by law to make certain deductions from an employee's paycheck: federal and state withholding.
+Social Security and Medicare taxes.
 If there is any change in withholding status, it is the employee's responsibility to advise the Human Resources Office.
 Withholding for additional employee programs including, but not limited to, savings, annuities, additional optional insurance, and contributions may be arranged.
 In addition, the College's fringe benefit programs may require deductions depending on the programs in which the employee is enrolled.
-The College complies with all applicable wage and hour laws.
+The College strives to comply with all applicable wage and hour laws.
 In the event of an inadvertent or improper deduction from pay, employees must immediately notify the Human Resources Office which will review the situation and make changes as necessary.
 Any questions, concerns, or complaints about pay deductions should be directed to the Human Resources Office.
 The College will promptly investigate reports of improper deductions.
 If the College determines an improper deduction has been made, the employee(s) will be properly reimbursed. - C. PAY INCREASES.
 Pay increases are not automatic.
-Compensation is reviewed periodically.
-Performance evaluation-based pay adjustments generally are scheduled to be effective at the beginning of the fiscal year (July 1).
-Other pay adjustments may however, under specified conditions, be effective at other times on a case-by-case basis.
-Some factors affecting pay rates include, but are not limited to, promotion, job performance, available funding, and the needs of the College.
-Any questions concerning an employee's rate of compensation should be discussed with her/his immediate department supervisor.
+Compensation is reviewed periodically and supported by performance evaluations and other applicable resources.
+Other pay adjustments may however, under specified conditions, be effective from time to time on a case-by-case basis.
+Some factors affecting pay rates include but are not limited to: promotion, job performance, available funding, and the needs of the College.
+Any questions concerning an employee's rate of compensation should be discussed with her/his immediate department supervisor/division chair.